ygt-mikekchar/react-maybe-matchers/src/monad.md

 (or null).
 That doesn't seem to be very exciting, but it has tremendously useful consequences.

-Imagine that we add our `double` and `addFive` methods to this Maybe monad.
-Let's add another one, invert:
+Let's add another numerical method to this monad: invert.

 ```coffee
   invert: ->